-The Goal: Produce a 7-minute narrative film using visual motion and system logic.
+The Goal: To test the limits of generative tools by producing a consistent, high-fidelity story using only visual motion and system logic.

 Bubble Duet is a romantic, dialogue-free narrative set in the heart of Paris.
 It follows two frustrated artists, a painter and a musician, whose creative essences manifest as magical, colorful bubbles.